List of Medaka Box characters: Medaka Kurokami

 Medaka's abnormality, identified as "The End" (完成（ジ エンド）, Ji Endo) by Naze, is her ability to copy and master other people's abnormalities.
 It is this ability that draws the interest of the Flask Plan, as she appears to be the one person who can achieve the ideal of the "Perfect Person".
 It has been commented, by herself no less, that only she can hold this ability, because she is a beast, and no human would be able to withstand it.
 When Oudo tried to steal her abnormality with his "Unreasonable Taxation" abnormality, he stated that it was, "Dark enough to black out the sun".
 He noticed that his arm appeared to have melted, however this was an illusion and most likely the results of him trying to take an ability too powerful for him to handle.
 However, her abnormality has proved to be a double-edged sword, as she is unable to stop herself from taking on and enhancing an ability when she experiences it.
 If she were to copy and perfect a Minus abnormality, it would not serve any positive purpose and would undoubtedly cause her harm.

 In the Unknown Shiranui arc, after coming back to life, she is called to save the world.
 Apparently, Fukurou has created a style, Testament User, that activates after he dies.
 This style draws the moon to the earth.
 Medaka then left to destroy the moon.

 According to Zenkichi: "That day, the moon disappeared from our sky.
 And Medaka-chan never returned.".
 However, Medaka reappeared during her class's graduation, having survived and gone on several fantastic adventures in space before returning.
 Medaka then decided to leave school to work for her family's Zaibatsu, but not before defeating the entire school to collect a farewell message.

 In the final chapter, when the cast meets again in their high school reunion, Medaka, along with the other main characters, has lost all of her abilities with age, but gained the ability to be loved by animals, the only skill she lacked in her youth.
 Zenkichi challenges Medaka to a final duel.
 If he wins, she must marry him.
 Medaka counters this that if SHE wins, HE must marry her.
-Zenkichi points out the conditions are basically the same but then proceeds to begin the fight.
+Zenkichi proceeds to begin the fight.